MicrosoftDocs/edge-developer/microsoft-edge/accessibility/test.md

 ms.prod: microsoft-edge
 keywords: accessibility, accessibility for developers, accessible websites, edge, web development, ARIA, developer, UIA, UI Automation
 ---
-# Accessibility testing
+# Resources for accessibility testing

 Accessibility testing is a form of usability testing to verify your website is usable by all people.
-Check out the W3C page [Evaluating Web Accessibility Overview](https://www.w3.org/WAI/test-evaluate 'Evaluating Web Accessibility Overview | W3C') for information on when testing should be done, testing requirements, and who should test your site.
+Check out the W3C page [Evaluating Web Accessibility Overview](https://www.w3.org/WAI/test-evaluate) for information on when testing should be done, testing requirements, and who should test your site.

 Use the following tools and testing procedures to evaluate your website for accessibility.